 For my course, participants are advised to bring two to three contrasting pieces to the workshops, although these do not have to be performance ready.
 I do hope you’ll join us!

 Finchcocks Piano Courses are becoming increasingly popular, and it’s easy to see why.
-A beautiful setting (see photo to the right, and click here for a review of my last course for information about the venue), coupled with excellent food, an inviting selection of different instruments on which to play and practice, and the prospect of meeting fellow piano-loving course members.
+A beautiful setting, coupled with excellent food, an inviting selection of different instruments on which to play and practice, and the prospect of meeting fellow piano-loving course members.

 In a similar vein to Jackdaws, Finchcocks offers an impressive roster of teachers, and what is interesting and definitely more helpful is the fact that the courses are categorised in terms of ability.
 There are courses for beginners (roughly Grade 1 -3 level), intermediate (around Grade 4 – 7 level) and advanced level players (Grade 7 and above), and there are also courses for teachers.